 Herbs and spices are an important part of the human diet.
 Not only do they enhance the taste and flavor of foods, they also increase their shelf life by being both antimicrobial and anti-oxidant.
-Herbs and spices also exhibit a wide range of physiological and pharmacological properties.
+The health benefits of herbs and spices also include a wide range of physiological and pharmacological properties.

 Dietary factors play an important role in human health and in the development of certain diseases, especially cancer.
 In particular, many Phenolic compounds are attracting the attention of food and medicinal scientists because of their anti-oxidative, anti-inflammatory, anti-mutagenic and anti-carcinogenic properties and their capacity to modulate some key cellular enzyme functions.

-Cumin, (garlic,) oregano, rosemary, thyme, turmeric, and others herbs and spices have remarkably effective anti-oxidant activities and are one of the most important targets to search for natural anti-oxidants from the point of view of safety.
+The health benefits of herbs and spices, such as cumin, garlic, oregano, rosemary, thyme, and turmeric, include having remarkably effective anti-oxidant activities.
+These anti-cancer foods and herbs are among the safest natural antioxidants available.
 It is expected that natural antioxidants will lead to chemo-prevention of inflammation, cancer and aging.
 (Source: http://www.gaiaresearch.co.za/nutrispice.html)

 Garlic & Onion – Many of us know about garlic and onions, each of which contains allyl sulfides, powerful and helpful antioxidants, and substances shown to lower cholesterol and thin the blood.
 The same group of compounds has anticancer properties.

 Garlic is a natural antibiotic and immune system enhancer, a free radical attacker, and it increases the enzymes that break down carcinogens in the body.
-Ample research has shown garlic to be one of the best foods to eat for cancer prevention, linking its consumption with slowing or stopping the growth of tumors in prostate, bladder, and stomach tissue, and preventing cancers of the skin and lung.
-The evidence is particularly compelling for garlic as a preventative agent against prostate and stomach cancers.
+Ample research has shown garlic to be one of the best cancer preventative foods, linking its consumption with slowing or stopping the growth of tumors in prostate, bladder, and stomach tissue, and preventing cancers of the skin and lung.
+The evidence is particularly compelling for garlic as a cancer preventative food to help against prostate and stomach cancers.
 The Iowa Women’s Health Study found that women who regularly ate garlic had a lower risk for colon cancer.
 Eat as much of this mighty food as you can stand!

 * NutriFit Spice Blend: Mediterranean Spice Blend, Lemon Garden Spice Blend, Calypso Spice Blend